tongdaxu/YAECL-Yet-Another-Entropy-Coding-Library/README.md

 * refer to yaecl_test.cpp for more examples, and yaecl.hpp for more docs

 ### Install: Python
-* build with CMake and pybind11:
+* build from source with CMake and pybind11:
   ```bash
   mkdir build
   cd build